wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-muttering-serpent.md

 Powerful spirit of self-doubt.
 A fey.

 You didn't see the snake first, because its mirror-like scales made it blend in the background.
-Similarly, it's lenght is hard to grasp: two or three horses long?
-You dont have time to wonder as you see your own face at the end of the serpentine body, unhinging its jaws as it looks at you.
+Similarly, it's length is hard to grasp: two or three horses long?
+You don't have time to wonder as you see your own face at the end of the serpentine body, unhinging its jaws as it looks at you.

 **HD:** 4  &nbsp; &nbsp;  **Armor:** as mail <br>
 **Size:** large <br>